Frequently Asked Questions

 UT’s Department of English offers a two-year MFA in Creative Writing in fiction or poetry, now called the New Writers Project.
 Their students are supported by TAships (which include a good health insurance package and tuition assistance) for three semesters and a Michener fellowship in the final semester.
 Their program also includes editorial opportunities with the department’s literary magazine, Bat City Review.

-Theatre and Dance offers a three-year MFA in Playwriting, in which students are supported by a combination of departmental fellowships and teaching assistantships with benefits.
-Playwrights from both Theatre and MCW share workshops, production opportunities, and play development opportunties at two major play festivals on campus.
+Theatre and Dance offers a three-year MFA in Playwriting, in which students are supported by a combination of departmental fellowships, Michener scholarships, and teaching assistantships.
+Playwrights from both Theatre and MCW share workshops, production opportunities, and play development opportunities at two major play festivals on campus.

 If you wish to apply to one of the other UT programs as well as ours, you will need to submit the required materials to both departments and meet GIAC’s requirements for multiple applications.

 How important is the GRE score?

 A low GRE score has never kept a terrifically talented writer out of the program.
 We look most closely at your verbal score, obviously.
 But it does help form our overall picture of how academically prepared you are for graduate study.
 All applicants must present scores less than 5 years old, regardless of educational background.

 Who should I ask for letters of reference?

 Use your best judgment in securing meaningful letters.
 Obviously, letters from professors or workshop instructors of any writing classes you’ve taken are most useful.
 If you have been out of school for a while, you might ask for letters from persons you have worked with professionally or in non-academic writing groups.
 Your sister or your therapist are probably not good alternatives (yes, we’ve actually gotten such letters).

 Is it okay to request more than 3 letters?